Faryalaurooj/Tracking-with-YOLOv8/README.md

 (4) Tracking speed

-By comparing results from above experiments benchmarked on same video '1.mp4' it was observed that tracking speed per image is :
+By comparing results from above experiments (1) till (5) benchmarked on same video '1.mp4' it was observed that tracking speed per image is :

 oscort   = 1.1ms
 deepsort =  21.9ms